 - Not participating in activities such as going to the movies or group gatherings because of the extra effort you need to make to follow what is being said

 Assessment of Hearing Loss

 If you or a loved one has exhibited symptoms of hearing loss, it is important to schedule an appointment with a licensed audiologist.
-Your audiologist will conduct an audiological (hearing) evaluation will help determine the cause of hearing loss.
-The purpose of a hearing evaluation is to determine the degree and type of hearing loss.
+Your audiologist will conduct an audiological (hearing) evaluation will help determine the cause, degree, and type of hearing loss.
 It consists of multiple tests with several different components, each providing specific diagnostic information.

 - Diagnostic Hearing Evaluations